 512E Advanced Format hard disk drives

 There is also a format where there are 4K physical sectors but is logically divided into 512 bytes.
 These type of HDD drives are called 512E and are sometimes referred to as Advanced Format hard disk drives.
 That means that though the hard disk drives can support 4K data chunks, the legacy operating systems will still be writing and reading data in the form of 512 bytes chunks.
 This is limited to operating systems such as Windows XP and Vista.

 4K Hard Drives on Windows operating systems

-Windows 10 and Windows 8 need not be restricted to 512 bytes HDD or 512E 4K HDDs.
+Windows 11, Windows 10, and Windows 8 need not be restricted to 512 bytes HDD or 512E 4K HDDs.
 They are good with handling 4K sector hard disk drives.

 According to Microsoft, Windows 7 SP1 and Windows 8 would be able to support both 512 bytes and 512E hard disk drives.
 Windows 8 and Windows 10 will also be able to support 4K drives without the need to create logical sectors of 512 bytes.
 We’ll call the 4K drives without 512 logical sectors as native 4K drives.